APA/APAGS Statement on the Latest APPIC Internship Match

 Those who secured an internship have reason to celebrate the opportunity to continue your professional training and goals without interruption.
 We hope that you are pleased with your outcome and that you have a great internship training year.

 For all students — present and future — APA is extremely concerned about the APPIC internship match imbalance.
-We have been involved in a number of steps to address it in 2012 and 2013, specifically:
+We have been involved in a number of steps to address it in recent months, specifically:

-- APA funded an Internship Stimulus Package, designed to help currently non-accredited internships achieve APA accreditation.
+APA funded an internship stimulus package, designed to help currently non-accredited internships achieve APA accreditation.
 As a result of the advocacy of APAGS and other training groups, APA agreed in August 2012 to fund up to $3 million over three years for this program.
-So far, APA has funded 32 internships at a total of $600,000.

-- APA's Commission on Accreditation is at a historic moment in considering revisions to its Guidelines and Principles, providing APAGS with several opportunities to outline our concerns and recommendations related to the internship crisis.
+APA's Commission on Accreditation is at a historic moment in considering revisions to its guidelines and principles, providing APAGS with several opportunities (Dec.
+2012, May 2013, July 2014) to outline our concerns and recommendations related to the internship crisis.
 We consider each question and comment an opportunity to advance our goal of an APA-accredited internship position for every student in an APA-accredited doctoral program.

-- We asked doctoral training councils to encourage doctoral programs to provide financial assistance to students who do not match in the APPIC match.
+APAGS asked doctoral training councils to encourage doctoral programs to provide financial assistance to students who do not match in the APPIC match.
 This support could include an assistantship with a stipend or free tuition to students who need to stay enrolled to document full-time status.
-All training councils agreed to recommend this to their member programs.

 In an effort to help prospective applicants make fully informed decisions about their education and training, we are educating applicants to doctoral programs about the internship match and other factors to consider when attending graduate school.